-Currently, there are four clinical pharmacists that work in some of our primary care offices: Allison Presnell (Islands), Alix Schnibben (Pooler), Beth Clements (Bluffton) and Chelsea Keedy (Eisenhower).
+Currently, there are clinical pharmacists that work in five of our primary care offices: Islands, Pooler, Bluffton, Eisenhower and Rincon.
 One of their responsibilities with primary care patients is performing annual wellness screenings.

 “As members of your care team, pharmacists conduct annual wellness screenings, an initiative to promote evidence- based preventative measures that prevent patient sickness and death,” Woodhouse says.

 Dr. Stephen Goldner is a primary care physician with St. Joseph’s/Candler Primary Care located in Bluffton.
-He works closely with the clinical pharmacist there, Beth Clements, PharmD, BCACP.
+He works closely with the clinical pharmacist there.

 Clinical pharmacists often work hand-in-hand with primary care physicians to institute a new treatment regimen, Dr. Goldner says.
 Clinical pharmacists are able to review a patient’s medication list and give expert advice regarding medications, possible dosage adjustments or identify potential drug interactions.